 When an issue crops up it is important to deal with quickly and in a way that does not jeopardise the project going forward.
 Our dispute resolution lawyers are here to help, whether you are caught up in the thick of the dispute or are a concerned bystander with a vested interest.

-What types of construction dispute do IMD Solicitors deal with?
+What types of construction dispute for IMD Solicitors deal with?

 Our experienced lawyers can help with a wide range of construction disputes, including: